 You can't afford to stay where you are

 Living in your home shouldn't be so expensive that you can't afford to pay for food and heating.

-The council should consider you homeless if you can't afford to stay in your home because of a change in your circumstances or:
+The council should consider you homeless if you can't afford to stay in your home because of:

 Your accommodation is very temporary

 You are staying with friends or 'sofa surfing'

 If you are staying with friends or family (this is sometimes called sofa surfing) but have been asked to leave, the council should consider you as homeless.

 You've been locked out or illegally evicted